-We believe the King James Bible to be the only inspired, preserved, infallible, inerrant and authoritative Word of God (II Timothy 3:16, Psalms 12:6-7).
-It is the only true source for faith and practice (John 1:17).
-Only the King James Bible is to be used in all public worship, Sunday School classroom, and any ministry under the auspice of Hartford Independent Baptist Church.
+We believe God continues to keep His promise of preservation through the Authorized Version (KJV); that it is an accurate English translation of the preserved Word of God.
+We believe the King James Version to be the only inspired, preserved, infallible, inerrant, and authoritative Word of God for the English-speaking people (II Timothy 3:16, Psalms 12:6-7).
+Only the King James Version is to be used in all public worship, Sunday School classroom, and any ministry under the auspice of and on the premise of Hartford Independent Baptist Church.

 We believe that He is the God and Father of our Lord Jesus Christ (Ephesians 1:3), and the Father of all who come to Christ by being born-again (John 1:12; John 3:3).
 We rejoice that He concerns Himself mercifully and patiently in the affairs of men; that He hears and answers the prayers of His children and the prayer of repentance by the sinner (John 6:37).
 He so loved the World (souls of men) that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life (John 3:16).

 The Son of God